 I first discovered Discordia in the pages of Margot Adler’s Drawing Down the Moon and was immediately intrigued, mainly because I’m a cradle Greek mythology geek, and Eris was my favorite Goddess when I was a kid.
 I tracked down a copy of the Principia Discordia and worked the word “fnord” into my vocabulary, and eventually, I started incorporating Discordian concepts into my Witchcraft.
 It all kind of went downhill from there.

 What was your first experience with Chaos Magic?

 So there I was, lying naked on a massage table, wearing LED glasses that pulsed rhythmic patterns of light into my eyes.
-Hindustani trance music played in the background as I concentrated on charging a psychic sigil, while my buddy Chester performed energy work around me and led me through controlled breathing exercises.
+Middle Eastern trance music played in the background as I concentrated on charging a psychic sigil, while my buddy Chester performed energy work around me and led me through controlled breathing exercises.